 - Denial as a coping strategy.
 We all face problems and conflicts in life.
 At that time we can implement different coping strategies.
 People with the Madame Bovary Syndrome bet on denial as coping strategy.
 They close their eyes to reality, blame others and deny their responsibility or even the facts themselves.
 These people are true masters of “escapism”, they evade reality because they do not like it and prefer to continue living in their world of dreams.
 The problem is that, in the long run, not facing reality tends to lead to even greater problems since the person will put into practice maladaptive behaviors that do not allow him to solve conflicts.

-- Unrealistic image of the “self”.
+- Unrealistic image of the “ego”.
 Basically, the Madame Bovary Syndrome implies a lack of self-knowledge.
 Often these people have an image of themselves idealized or glorified, they do not recognize their weaknesses or limitations but think that they deserve everything.
 It is also usual that they overreact to conflicts, assuming them as tragedies and respond with behaviors that border on paranoia because they believe that the others want to harm them.

 As a result of the denial of reality, impossible goals and frustrated expectations, who suffers from bovarism ends up developing a chronic affective dissatisfaction.
 In fact, it is not unusual for these people to think about suicide, just like the protagonist of Flaubert.